mozilla/remote-settings/docs/support.rst

 With regards to the repository:

 - MUST build a Docker container
-- MUST contain a Github Action that will publish to Dockerhub once credentials are setup by Ops
+- MUST have Github Webhook configured so that container gets redeployed on version tag

 We recommend the use of `kinto-http.py <https://github.com/Kinto/kinto-http.py>`_ (`script example <https://gist.github.com/leplatrem/f3cf7ac5b0b9b0b27ff6456f47f719ca>`_), but Node JS is also possible (See `mdn-browser-compat-data <https://github.com/firefox-devtools/remote-settings-mdn-browser-compat-data/>`_ or `HIBP <https://github.com/mozilla/blurts-server/blob/c33a85b/scripts/updatebreaches.js>`_ examples).